Deep Run Baptist Church

-Deep Run Baptist Church is a Baptist church located in Western Henrico County, Virginia.
+Deep Run Baptist Church is a Baptist church located in western Henrico County, Virginia.

 History

 Constructed and established as an Anglican chapel in 1742, the church was originally named "Hungry Church".

-In 1791 the church changed denominations and merged with Chickahominy Baptist Church to become Hungry Baptist Church.
-The name was changed again to Deep Run Baptist Church in 1819.
+In 1791 the church changed denominations, and merged with Chickahominy Baptist Church (which had been founded by Rev. Reuben P. Ford of the Goochland Baptist Church) to become Hungry Baptist Church.
+Both churches were part of the Dover Baptist Association, with Rev. Ford serving as clerk for 3 decades and struggling for separation of church and state.
+In 1819, the name was changed again to Deep Run Baptist Church.
 During the American Revolutionary War, the church served as a hospital for wounded soldiers and was used by the Marquis de Lafayette as a meeting place.